 Public Private Partnerships (PPP)

 A number of world-wide forces are encouraging the collaboration of the private and public sectors to address economic and social issues.
-Private public partnerships is one of the ways in which the 2 disparate sectors come together for the public good.
+Private-public partnerships are one of the ways in which the 2 disparate sectors come together for the public good.

 A key reason for the creation of these partnerships is the fact that many challenges do not fall neatly into either the public or the private domain.
 In this case, joint efforts are mandatory.
 For example, the private sector contributes significantly to healthcare in African countries (over 50 %), hence it makes sense to join forces with public agencies and NGOs to improve service delivery and outcome of healthcare.
 In the late 1980s, about 50 PPPs were operating the world over, whereas the number stands at over 700 now in sectors ranging from education, health, infrastructure etc. Partnerships are characterised by a common goal and vision, investment from all partners, collaboration and mutual decision making.